knox153/knox153.github.io/_includes/portfolio/experience.md

 10/11/17

 ## ACM Programming Contest
-- Helped to set up the contest, and assisted contestents whenever issues arose
+- Helped to set up the contest, and assisted contestants whenever issues arose